-Reason 3: poor downstream networking
+Reason 3: poor downstream connection

 |NET_STATUS_CPU_USAGE||CPU usage of the current process and the device|